New methods for old problems: vacua of maximal D = 7 supergravities: Results

 In this section we present some of the masses for all the vacua listed in table \ref{summary7d}.
 The masses for the AdS backgrounds are normalised in terms of the squared AdS radius $L^2 = |15/V|$, so that supersymmetric gravitinos have a normalised squared mass of 25/16.

 \\

-\\ In order to compute the masses for the fermions, we note that in the A2 case supersymmetry is completely broken, therefore a super-Higgs mechanism is in action there.
+\\ The spectrum for the vacuum A1 agrees with the one found in \cite{Pilch:1984xy}, and it is determined by the representation of the superconformal algebra in six dimensions \cite{Gunaydin:1984wc, Gunaydin:1999ci}.
+The scalar masses for the A2 case are the same as those in \cite{Pernici:1984zw}, ensuring that this is the same non-supersymmetric AdS vacuum.
+In order to compute the masses for the fermions, we note that in the A2 case supersymmetry is completely broken, therefore a super-Higgs mechanism is in action there.
 Consequently, 4 fermions, which correspond to the Goldstinos, must be eaten by the corrisponding gravitinos.
 The relevant part of the Lagrangian is

 where $\Gamma^{\mu}$ are the 7-dimensional Dirac Gamma matrices and